cuioss/cui-parent-pom/README.md

 - [jandex-maven-plugin](https://github.com/wildfly/jandex-maven-plugin): 1.0.5

 ## Activated Plugins
 By using this parent there is only the enforcer plugin activated.
-The others are only configured
+The others are only configured and are activated implicilty via context, e.g. jar-build or explicit.